 Fulbright Scholars # I. Context & Subject Matter - ‘Fulbright Scholars’ # The first poem of Birthday Letters describes a day in London where Hughes as a young man saw a photograph of the new Fulbright scholars.
 We see the day through the eyes of Hughes and are taken back into time through flashbacks of his memory.
 Does Hughes faulty memory influence his perspective of the truth?
 The Fulbright program is the flagship foreign exchange scholarship program of the United States, aimed at increasing cultural understanding, collaboration and the exchange of ideas.

 ‘The Shot’ # I. Context & Subject Matter - ‘The Shot’* # For this and most of the poems in Birthday Letters, it is important to be familiar with some of Sylvia Plath’s poetry, especially Daddy, Lady Lazarus and Ariel.
 Her father, Otto, a biologist specialising in bees, was domineering, authoritarian and anti-social, dying of diabetes when she was eight.
 His early death traumatised her as she worshipped him.
+She prayed to God to save his life but when her mother told her he had died, she pulled the blankets over her head and swore never to talk to God again.

 ‘The Minotaur’ # I. Context & Subject Matter - ‘The Minotaur’ # Title: Minotaur – a monster from Greek mythology, a half man-half bull that fed on flesh.
 Its destructive behavior terrorised the island of Crete.
 Minotaur: [link] (https://www.youtube.com/watch?v=NJn94digDDw) Europa: [link] (https://www.youtube.com/watch?v=J1qJTgz5lvY) Minos was born from the union of Zeus and the Phoenician princess Europa, whom Zeus had kidnapped while disguised as a white bull and brought to Crete.
+(Minos was therefore himself the son of a bull of quite heavenly nature.

 Nature Poems # Ted Hughes wrote a lot of poems centring on the primaeval passion of the natural world that combusts us into the supernatural.
 Gerald Hughes, his elder brother by nine years, in his book, Ted and I, recounts an anecdote at school, where a teacher commenting on Ted’s description of “a wildflower’s gun breaking in the cold with frost chilled snap” - That’s poetry!
 Ted’s response, “Well if that’s poetry, that’s the way I think and I can give you no end of it”.